rzmn/verni/README.md

 ```
 </details>

-Every _Flow_ is provided as a _Swift Package_.
+Each _Flow_ is provided as a _Swift Package_.

 ### Flow Components

 #### Flow
-- Entry point for some user path as described above.
+- Entry point for some user path as described above
+- The only public entity in a corresponding swift package
 - Interacts with domain layer.
 (Use Cases, Repositories, Entities)
 - _Presenter_ and _ViewModel_ are created by a _Flow_
 - Listening for _User Actions_